crupest/crupest/template/README.md

-This directory contains the template files to generate the final config files.
+This directory contains the template files used to generate the final config files.
+They should not be used directly usually.
+Run `../tool/setup.py` to perform any generation and necessary setup.

 The template format is quite simple: they are just files containing `{{VAR}}`s.
 You can simply use text substitution to do the generation.
 All variable names begin with `CRUPEST_` to avoid name conflicts.

-Run `generate.py` and it will help you configure and generate the final config files.

 Here are the variables used in templates:
 | Variable | Description |